mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 We will be using the Sequential model. **input_shape** refers to input size, which in our case is one.
 As activation function we used **Rectified Linear Unit** (ReLU), **Adam** is the actual algorithm, **Mean Squared Error**(mse) is our loss function, and to judge our model's performance we used **Mean Absolute Error**(mae) metrics.

  {: .box-note}
-**Note:** I am not going into details about each of the choices that I made.
+**Note:** I am not going into detail about each of the choices that I made.
 It is outside of the scope of this tutorial.
-Keras and Tensorflow has lot of details about each of the choices and their alternatives.
+Keras and Tensorflow have a lot of details about each of the choices and their alternatives.

 ### Train the model
-During training, model will predict the output of a corrsponding input `x` and will check how far it is from the actual value. then it will adjust the neurons' weights and biases to match the actual output.
+During training, the model will predict the output of a corresponding input `x` and will check how far it is from the actual value. then it will adjust the neurons' weights and biases to match the actual output.

 {% highlight javascript linenos %}
 training_info = model.fit(x_train, y_train, epochs=350, batch_size=64, validation_data=(x_validate, y_validate))
 {% endhighlight %}

 Epoch: Training runs this process on the full dataset multiple times, and each full run-through is known as an epoch and we can set this parameter.
-Don't use high number of epochs.
-Otherwise the model will overfit their training data.
+Don't use a high number of epochs.
+Otherwise, the model will overfit their training data.

 Batch Size: During each epoch, you can adjust the weights and biases after each input.
 Or you can update those values in batches.
-For example, you can use 16 samples, aggregate their correctness results and then update weights and biases based on that.
-Choosing 1 as batch size will take forever to train, choosing the whole data as batch size will result in less accurate model.
-Its a trial and error situation.
-Thumb of rule is to start with a batch size of 16 or 32 and increase from their to see what works best for you.
+For example, you can use 16 samples, aggregate their correctness results, and then update weights and biases based on that.
+Choosing 1 as batch size will take forever to train, choosing the whole data as batch size will result in a less accurate model.
+It is a trial and error situation.
+The thumb of rule is to start with a batch size of 16 or 32 and increase from there to see what works best for you.

 Click `play` to train the model.
 It might take a min or two to complete.
 During each epoch, the model prints out its loss and mean absolute error for training and validation as you can see in the output (note that your exact numbers may differ):
 ```